Mount Wise, Plymouth

 Mount Wise is a historic estate situated within the historic parish and manor of Devonport and situated about one mile west of the historic centre of the city of Plymouth, Devon.
-It occupies "a striking waterfront location" The new buildings were planned to have a "Georgian-inspired feel" with Admiralty House retained "as the figurehead of the scheme".
-Phase one ended in 2012, but sales of the new properties were slow due to the continued effects of the 2008 global recession.
+It occupies "a striking waterfront location" with views across Plymouth Sound to Mount Edgcumbe and the English Channel.
+Until 2004 it was a headquarters for senior Admiralty staff and was inaccessible to the public.